TREK Mansalay: Meeting the Hanunuo Mangyans

 They also asked for mess kits, highlighting the need for an improvement from using coconut husks during past feeding programs.

-With only a month to gather donations, and 380 students at Anahaw Elementary School (excluding preschools), along with an additional 200 students from Lucban Elementary School two hours away, we, by God's grace, managed to gather enough supplies, including raincoats, storybooks, toys, and school supplies.
+We only had a month to gather donations for 380 students at Anahaw Elementary School (excluding preschoolers) and an additional 200 students from Lucban Elementary School two hours away.
+By God's grace, we managed to collect enough supplies, including raincoats, storybooks, toys, and school essentials.

 The students of Anahaw Elementary School